 If you really need to know, the server I actually connected to is in Vienna, but the server that my traffic seems to be coming from is located in San Jose, United States.
 The DNS leak test showed that my DNS seems to be leaking.
 After I contacted the Unlocator Support team, they shed some light on the matter.

 Unlocator uses a feature called Unlocator Hybrid.
-This service reroutes my internet traffic through another server of their own.
-So, in general, the DNS is not actually being leaked and your ISP is still in the dark when it comes to your browsing activities.
+This service reroutes my internet traffic through another server of its own.
+So, in general, the DNS is not actually being leaked, and your ISP is still in the dark when it comes to your browsing activities.

 There are various methods to contact Unlocator’s support team.
 You can either send an email or chat with them via Live Chat.
 I used the live chat support feature on the website to inquire about whether or not their service can unblock American Netflix.
 It was pretty fast and the agent was very helpful and professional.

 If you want to contact the support team:

 - First, you need to click on the icon that says “Need Help?” in the button right corner of the page.

 - After that choose which method you want to contact them with.
 You can select from Email or Live Chat.

 - I chose “chat” and spoke directly to one of the support members.
 Again he was very helpful and answered my question within seconds.